Is My Student Behind? Actually Behind?

 Sometimes a student’s apparent lack of progress is related to their foundational skill sets (students who do not have their facts mastered often struggle as mathematics becomes more complex).
 Our Accelerated Individualized Mastery intervention programs are common solutions to escalate mathematical confidence.

 For the Parent Who Doesn’t Feel Confident in Math

-When working with families, as a placement specialist, I find most of my consults are not only worried about their student but worry the student is somehow handicapped because the parent does not feel confident or feels they have fallen short.
+As a placement specialist working with families, I find most of my consults are not only worried about their student, but worry the student is somehow handicapped because the parent does not feel confident or feels they have fallen short.

 You are the best person to:

 • Authentically model to them enthusiasm for learning as you gain math confidence along with them.

 • Demonstrate that taking time for math to marinate, to wrestle with it, and process it results in success.